 15.1 The Bylaws of the Society may be amended or rescinded only by the adoption of a Special Resolution by the Members of the Society.

 15.2 The Board of Directors or any Member in good standing may propose to amend the Bylaws of the Society.
-A proposed amendment must be submitted in writing to the General Manager not less than thirty-five (35) days prior to an Annual General Meeting or Special Meeting.
+A proposed amendment must be submitted in writing to the Executive Director not less than thirty-five (35) days prior to an Annual General Meeting or Special Meeting.

 15.3 Written and/or electronic notice of the proposed amendment shall be sent at least twenty-one (21) days to each Member of the Society, such written notice to include the text of the proposed amendment and the date, time and place of the Annual General Meeting or Special Meeting at which the Special Resolution will be considered.